-- 26. Carbon pricing can be used by countries to lower their carbon emissions and meet their NDC pledges under the Paris Agreement.
+26. Carbon pricing can be used by countries to lower their carbon emissions and meet their NDC pledges under the Paris Agreement.
 In fact, two-thirds of all submitted NDCs (around 100 countries) consider the use of carbon pricing to achieving their emission reduction targets.
-Carbon pricing is also a low-cost option to achieve emissions reduction and meet the targets set in NDCs.
-It could alone reduce the cost of climate change mitigation by 32% by 2030, and achieve full potential when coupled with coherent energy and environmental policies (World Bank, 2016). - As of June 2019, 57 carbon pricing initiatives had been implemented or scheduled for implementation; of these, 29 are carbon taxes, primarily applied on a national level.
-Although these instruments represent around 20% of global GHG emissions, less than 5% of emissions are priced at levels consistent with the Paris Agreement goals (World Bank, 2019). - 28.
-Private investors are starting to take carbon pricing into account when making financial decisions even in jurisdictions where instruments haven't been introduced yet. - 29.
-In the case of a carbon tax, the government sets the price of carbon, and lets the market determine the total emissions.
+Carbon pricing is also a low-cost option to achieve emissions reduction and meet the targets set in NDCs, it could alone reduce the cost of climate change mitigation by 32% by 2030, and achieve full potential when coupled with coherent energy and environmental policies (World Bank, 2016).

+27. As of June 2019, 57 carbon pricing initiatives had been implemented or scheduled for implementation; of these, 29 are carbon taxes, primarily applied on a national level.
+Although these instruments represent around 20% of global GHG emissions, less than 5% of emissions are priced at levels consistent with the Paris Agreement goals (World Bank, 2019).

+28. Private investors are starting to take carbon pricing into account when making financial decisions even in jurisdictions where instruments haven't been introduced yet.

+29. In the case of a carbon tax, the government sets the price of carbon, and lets the market determine the total emissions.
 On the other hand, with an ETS the government sets a maximum limit on emissions and lets the market determine the price of carbon emissions and the allocation of emissions abatement efforts (i.e. which economic actors will innovate, and how).
-In effect, taxation and ETS consist of different instruments with the same objective, namely pricing environmental externalities, and, in the case of climate change specifically carbon emissions, so that economic agents fully or partially internalize the social costs of their actions. - 30.
-There are also hybrid systems that have design elements of both of these 'pure' instruments -for example, tax regimes that accept emission reduction units to reduce the tax burden, or ETS with floor and ceiling prices, but all these instruments with different specific design features are based on the same principle: to internalize environmental damage through carbon pricing pricing so as to provide an incentive to reduce emissions.
-8 - 31.
-It is also important to note that there are a number of other instruments which a country may introduce or already have in place, which in practice set a price on carbon; for example, taxes on
+In effect, taxation and ETS consist of different instruments with the same objective, namely pricing environmental externalities, and, in the case of climate change specifically carbon emissions, so that economic agents fully or partially internalize the social costs of their actions.

+30. There are also hybrid systems that have design elements of both of these 'pure' instruments -for example, tax regimes that accept emission reduction units to reduce the tax burden, or ETS with floor and ceiling prices, but all these instruments with different specific design features are based on the same principle: to internalize environmental damage through carbon pricing so as to provide an incentive to reduce emissions.
-Deleted: ¶

-8 NDCs are the successors of binding targets for greenhouse gas emissions.
-In the UNFCCC and Paris Agreement nomenclature, NDCs are explicit commitments for climate mitigation made by the Parties (countries).
-Conditional NDC refer to those commitments that depend on additional financial support. ¶

-Deleted: :

-Deleted: .9

-Commented [EB1]: These figures will be updated closer to publication

-Deleted: As discussed in Chapter 3, the tax rate might be determined to achieve a certain emissions reduction objective. . . .

-Deleted: ; or

-Deleted: .
-Although

-Deleted: have

-Deleted: , they

-Deleted: (Goulder et al., 2013, Aldy and Stevens, 2012, Edenhofer et al 2015, Metcalf and Weisbach 2009, Schmalensee and Stavins 2015).
+31. It is also important to note that there are a number of other instruments which a country may introduce or already have in place, which in practice set a price on carbon; for example, taxes on energy.
+The interaction between carbon taxes and those instruments will be investigated in more detail in chapter 6 (interaction between carbon tax and other instruments).

-For a detailed discussion of how carbon pricing can be used to internalize environmental damage, see the following references (in bibliography): Goulder et al., 2013, Aldy and Stevens, 2012, Edenhofer et al 2013, Metcalf and Weisbach 2009, Schmalensee and Stavins 2015.
+&lt;sup>8 For a detailed discussion of how carbon pricing can be used to internalize environmental damage, see the following references (in bibliography): Goulder et al., 2013, Aldy and Stevens, 2012, Edenhofer et al 2015, Metcalf and Weisbach 2009, Schmalensee and Stavins 2015.